 Accredited Off-Campus Courses

-Marian University art majors may take up to 12 credits of pre-approved activities courses at the Indianapolis Art Center for application to their degree at Marian University.
-These are courses not normally offered at Marian College.
+Marian University Visual and Creative Arts majors may take up to 12 credits of pre-approved activities courses at the Indianapolis Art Center for application to their degree at Marian University.
+These are courses not normally offered at Marian University.